- Visiting Chesapeake?

 - City Council

 Circuit Court COVID-19 Operating Schedule

 This Order of Operation of the Court(pdf) is divided between two phases.
-Phase One is while all cases except those identified by the Supreme Court's order have been automatically continued (currently through June 28, 2020).
-Phase Two will apply when the automatic continuances have been lifted (currently June 28, 2020), until further order.
+Phase One is while all cases except those identified by the Supreme Court's order have been automatically continued.
+Phase Two will apply when the automatic continuances have been lifted (currently October 11, 2020), until further order.

 In an effort to operate the court system safely during this pandemic, we have decided to place cases in time slots to ensure that a limited number of people enter into the courthouse and courtrooms.
 We are only able to operate four courtrooms at a given time.
 Given the time needed to sanitize between cases and the limitation of one less courtroom than usual, we are unable to process the same number of cases as before.
 Therefore, it is vital that attorneys follow the procedures as outlined.
 If a case cannot proceed not only is that case added to the growing backlog, but also, we lose the opportunity to hear another case which was not added because of a full docket.

 I believe that we will be operating in this fashion for a least another year.
 Therefore, out of necessity and courtesy to the Court and your colleagues, please adhere to the following: